Revisiting ab-initio excited state forces from many-body Green's function formalism: approximations and benchmark: Excited state forces in LiF

+Now we move to the analysis of ESF on LiF.
+We start computing ESF for its rocksalt structure with $O_h$ point group symmetry.
+We observe that the excited state forces are essentially zero due to the system symmetry.
 One can apply displacements to break the system symmetry to relax the excited state.
 Those displacements can be random or based on physical intuition about a particular case.
-For our demonstration, we applied random displacements using gaussian distribution with a standard deviation temperature dependent equal to $\sigma_i = \sqrt{k_b T / \lambda_i}$, where $\lambda_i$ is the eigenvalue $i$ of the force constant matrix $K$.
+For our demonstration, we applied random displacements using gaussian distribution with a standard deviation temperature dependent equal to $\sigma_i = \sqrt{k_b T / \lambda_i}$, where $\lambda_i$ is the eigenvalue $i$ of the force constant matrix $k$ obtained from DFPT.
+Once the random displacement is applied then we relax the system using Newton's method.
+Other methods as steepest descent and conjugate gradient are also perfectly good options (see section \ref{sec:relaxation_schemes}).
+For each relaxation step, we calculate the analytical excited state force and force constant matrix from DFPT.
+The total displacement is given by